kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 !!! note "Store completeness"

     [Store] always presents the full state once initialised.
-It present previous full state when initialised and relisting.
+During a relist, previous state is presented.
-    There is no down-time for a store and its `Cache` is replaced __atomically__ in a single locked step.
+    There is no down-time for a store during relists, and its `Cache` is replaced __atomically__ in a single locked step.

-This property is needed for Controllers who rely on complete information and will even wait for stores to become ready via [Store::wait_until_ready].
+This property is needed for Controllers who rely on complete information and will kick in once the future from [Store::wait_until_ready] resolves.

 ## Consequences

-If we do all the buffering on the watcher side, then achieving the store completeness guarantee is a rather trivial task to accomplish.
+If we do all the buffering on the `watcher` side, then achieving the store completeness guarantee is a rather trivial task to accomplish.

 Up until 0.91 this was handled in [`Store::apply_watcher_event@0.91`](https://github.com/kube-rs/kube/blob/5dbae3a18c14a225d2d993b9effd16147fef420e/kube-runtime/src/reflector/store.rs#L96-L121) as: